 BY PEGI EYERS

 To speak of how anger is perceived in our society is to be influenced by western thinking, and it is not rational to apply those same values to other groups.
 Societal taboos may be grudgingly accepted by whitestream folk, but what about non-western peoples?
-Often the oppressed (the so-called “racialized minorities”) live with excruciating anger every day of their lives, because of the racism, microaggressions, and human rights violations that are directed toward them.
-How can being treated “less than” or deemed inferior NOT make someone angry, when they know to the bottom of their hearts, minds and souls that they are entitled to the same respect and benefits as everyone else?
-As privileged members of the dominant society, relinquishing our “white lens” means that we must admit moral absolutism does not exist, and that anger cannot be penalized across-the-board.
-As a concrete example, what about the family and community members of the many Murdered and Missing Indigenous Women in Canada who continue to storm the gates of the government for answers every day of their lives?
+Often the oppressed (the so-called “racialized minorities”) live with excruciating anger every day of their lives, because of the racism, microaggressions, and human rights violations directed toward them.
+How can being treated “less than” or deemed inferior NOT create anger, when one knows to the bottom of one's heart, mind and soul that they are entitled to the same respect and benefits as everyone else?
+As privileged members of the dominant society, relinquishing our “white lens” means we admit moral absolutism does not exist, and that anger cannot be penalized across-the-board.
+As a concrete example, the family and community members of the many Murdered and Missing Indigenous Women in Canada continue to storm the gates of the government for answers every day of their lives.
 How do we judge that kind of anger, or make it taboo, or tell them that they need to find respectable outlets for their rage?

-As for my own activism, I continue to remind myself that the anger is not about me, and to make an effort to set aside my habitual emotional responses of self-absorption, defensiveness and retaliation.
-Instead of focusing on my own biases, I can consider what would make the anger in the POC’s life less.
-What work can I do that will not add more of a burden to what the oppressed person already carries?
+As for my own activism, I continue to remind myself that the anger is not about me, and to make an effort to set aside my habitual responses of self-absorption, defensiveness and/or retaliation.
+Instead of focusing on my own emotions or biases, I can consider what would diffuse the anger in the other person's life.
+What work can I do, that will not add more of a burden to what the person already carries?
 Without a doubt, the only person I have any control over in this world is myself.
-And when faced with anger, it will take more steely nerves than I admit to having, more equilibrium than I claim to own, and more self-denial than I am used to offering to the other person.
+And when faced with anger, it may take more equilibrium than I claim to own, more steely nerves than I admit to having, and more self-denial than I am used to offering to the other person.
 Yet there is a greater issue at stake.
-I must try to lay down the dysfunctions of anger, hate and divisiveness that are the weapons of colonization, and make every effort not to perpetuate the imbalance and dominance that have given me the benefits I enjoy today as a white person.
+I must lay down the dysfunctions of anger and divisiveness that are the weapons of colonization, and make every effort not to perpetuate the imbalance and dominance that has given me the benefits I enjoy today as a white person.

 Anger may be taboo.
 But outrage is outrage.
-No longer will we accept the conditioning we have received from Empire to keep our anger repressed, as we resist the dictum "a placid population is a controlled population."
+No longer will we accept the conditioning we have received from Empire to keep our anger repressed, as we reject the dictum "a placid population is a controlled population."
 Centuries of oppression, discrimination, racism, microaggressions and treatment as “less-than” dictates no other response but rage.
-And for privileged white people, denying the anger of oppressed groups is dishonest, as well as reckless and irresponsible.
+For privileged white folks, denying our own anger, and the anger of oppressed groups, is dishonest, as well as reckless and irresponsible.
 In all its fearful, dark, liberatory and healing variations, anger IS the correct response to all that is wrong in the world.

 Anger is appropriate when the earth is commodified for the capitalist agenda, which is part of ongoing colonialism and the genocide of indigenous peoples and people of color worldwide.
 Anger is appropriate when those with the most power in what they like to refer to as “our” movement - a movement that claims to want to stop the destruction of the earth - fail to invest in the painstaking, difficult, and lifelong work to truly act towards solidarity with the struggles of Native, Black, and other migrant/diasporic/settler people of color, we who are the most affected by climate change and the industries and systems that are causing it.
 We are all born into a society that grants us power in some ways and marginalizes us in other ways.
 It is how we all hold our privileges and power, and whether we hold them with integrity, that is at question here.
 What each person does with their privilege is up to them.”